jan-van-bergen/GPU-Raytracer/README.md

 ## Usage

 Camera can be controlled with WASD for movement and the arrow keys for orientation.
 Shift and space do vertical movement.
-Various configurable options are available in `Common.h`.
+Various configurable options are available as command line arguments.
+Use command line option `--help` to see an up to date list.

 ## Dependencies